-Re-Enrollment applies only to students who have matriculated into a degree program.
-Students who have deferred their enrollment, whether officially in writing or unofficially through failure to register, are required to re-apply after the maximum time period for deferral has elapsed.
-The Student Forms page contains the latest Re-Enrollment Request Form: https://scs.georgetown.edu/resources-current-students/student-forms/.
+Re-Enrollment applies only to students who have matriculated into a degree or credit-bearing certificate program.
+Students who have deferred their enrollment, whether officially in writing or unofficially through failure to matriculate, are required to re-apply after the maximum time period for deferral has elapsed.

-\Students may be required to submit a re-enrollment appeal to the SCS Academic Council if they fail to meet other academic requirements or guidelines set forth in the SCS Academic Rules and Regulations, Undergraduate Bulletin, or the Graduate Academic Catalog.
+Additionally, students may be required to submit a re-enrollment appeal to the SCS Academic Council if they fail to meet other academic requirements or guidelines set forth in the SCS Academic Rules and Regulations, Undergraduate Bulletin, or the Graduate Academic Catalog.
 The Office of Academic Affairs and Compliance will notify students if this is the case.